2003–04 NFL playoffs: AFC: New England Patriots 24, Indianapolis Colts 14

-New England's defense dominated the Colts, only allowing 14 points, intercepting four passes from Peyton Manning (3 of them by Ty Law), recording four sacks (three by Jarvis Green), and forcing a safety.
-Although New England's offense fared no better and only scored one touchdown, Vinatieri's five field goals made up for the difference as the Patriots won, 24–14, to advance to their second Super Bowl appearance in three seasons.
+The Patriots' defense dominated the Colts, only allowing 14 points, intercepting four passes from Peyton Manning (three of them by Ty Law), recording four sacks (three by Jarvis Green), and forcing a safety.
+Although the Patriots' offense fared no better and only scored one touchdown, Vinatieri's five field goals made up for the difference as the Patriots won, 24–14, to advance to their second Super Bowl appearance in three seasons.

 The Patriots took the opening kickoff and scored on their first drive, advancing the ball 65 yards in 13 plays.
 Tom Brady completed four passes to receiver David Givens for 40 yards on the drive, including a 7-yard touchdown pass, and converted a fourth down on his own 44-yard line with a 2-yard run.
-Manning seemed ready to counter, driving the Colts 68 yards to the New England 5-yard line, but on third down and 3, his pass was intercepted by Rodney Harrison in the end zone.
-After the interception, the Patriots drove 67 yards to the Colts 13-yard line where Vinatieri's 31-yard field goal increased their lead to 10–0.
+Manning seemed ready to counter, driving the Colts 68 yards to the Patriots' 5-yard line, but on third down and 3, his pass was intercepted by Rodney Harrison in the end zone.
+After the interception, the Patriots drove 67 yards to the Colts' 13-yard line where Vinatieri's 31-yard field goal increased their lead to 10–0.

-The Patriots defense continued to dominate the Colts in the second quarter.
+The Patriots' defense continued to dominate the Colts in the second quarter.
 On the first play after the ensuing kickoff, Law intercepted a pass from Manning and returned it six yards to the 41-yard line.
 The Patriots then drove 52 yards and increased their lead to 13–0 with a second Vinatieri field goal.
 Brady completed three passes for 42 yards on the drive, including a 17-yarder to Givens and a 16-yard completion to Troy Brown on fourth down and 8.
 For the first time in the entire postseason, the Colts were forced to punt on their next drive.
 Apparently, they were very out of practice, because the snap from center Justin Snow sailed over the head of punter Hunter Smith.
 The ball went into the end zone, and Smith was forced to knock it out of bounds for a safety, making the score 15–0.

-The Colts had a great opportunity to score when cornerback David Macklin recovered a fumble from receiver Bethel Johnson three plays after the free kick, giving Indianapolis a first down on the Patriots 41-yard line.
+The Colts had a great opportunity to score when cornerback David Macklin recovered a fumble from receiver Bethel Johnson three plays after the free kick, giving the Colts a first down on the Patriots 41-yard line.
 But five plays later, Harrison forced a fumble while tackling Marvin Harrison, and cornerback Tyrone Poole recovered it.